jkeohan/rctr-9-8-20/w01d02/components-and-jsx.md

 #### Replacing `class` with `className`

-Although this won't cause the same fatal error as with trying to define two top level parents, it will produce a warning.
+Although this won't cause the same fatal error as adding two top level parents elements, it will produce a warning.

-Let's see that that warning in action by adding a `class`.
+Let's see that warning in action by adding a `class`.

 ```js
 const App = () => (